All 3 Health Care Reimbursement Arrangements (HRAs) Reshaping Small Business Health Insurance

 To be eligible, a company must be under 50 full-time employees and not offer a traditional group plan.
 For employees to be eligible, they must have health insurance that meets Minimum Essential Coverage requirements and they must submit claims for reimbursement.

 QSEHRA has maximum annual contribution rates for 2020 set at $5,250 for singles or $10,600 for families.
 The rates adjust yearly for inflation.

 An exciting change for this HRA in 2020 is that, much like ICHRA, a special enrollment period for ACA coverage will be triggered once a QSEHRA is offered for the first time.

 Think of QSEHRA as the predecessor to the next generation of HRAs — the HRA that paved the way.

 What’s In Store for Enterprising Benefits Managers?

-It’s going to take a little while for the market to realize the full potential of these new HRAs, but the Departments of Labor, Health and Human Services, and the Treasury new HRAs over the next 5 years and will benefit around 11 million employees.
+It’s going to take a little while for the market to realize the full potential of these new HRAs, but the Departments of Labor, Health and Human Services, and the Treasury are expanding new HRAs over the next 5 years that will benefit around 11 million employees.

 These more recent “flavors” were designed by the departments of the Treasury, Labor, and Health & Human Services in response to an Executive Order to make HRAs more accessible.
 ICHRA and EBHRA are evidence of how regulatory rules are being used to fix some of the shortcomings of the Affordable Care Act while Congress continues to battle it out.